bonsairobo/building-blocks/DESIGN.md

     `DBVT` (dynamic bounding volume tree) structure for doing raycasting.
     Unfortunately, storing an `AABB<f32>` for every voxel cost us 6 `f32`s or 24
     bytes per voxel.
 That simply doesn't scale.
-So as a replacement, we implemented the `Octree` and `OctreeDBVT` types.
-The `Octree` is essentially a hierarchical bitset, making it very memory efficient; it doesn't contain any voxel data, but it can tell you whether a `Point3i` is contained in the set.
+So as a replacement, we implemented the `OctreeSet` and `OctreeDBVT` types.
+The `OctreeSet` is essentially a hierarchical bitset, making it very memory efficient; it doesn't contain any voxel data, but it can tell you whether a `Point3i` is contained in the set.
 More importantly, it supports a visitor API that can be used for spatial queries like raycasting.
-Since the `Octree` has a limited size, we also provide the `OctreeDBVT`, which is essentially a `DBVT` which may contain an arbitrary number of `Octree`s.
+Since the `OctreeSet` has a limited size, we also provide the `OctreeDBVT`, which is essentially a `DBVT` which may contain an arbitrary number of `OctreeSet`s.
   - `OctreeDBVT` requires taking on the `ncollide3d` dependency.
 We decided this was acceptable for the time being, since we don't have spare time to implement our own efficient `DBVT`.